F1uviati1is/rallus-coun-in-CZE/README.md

 # rallus-coun-in-CZE
-For estimating count of criptic species rallus aquaticus in CZE using baesyan approach to enable updates
+For estimating count of criptic species - rallus aquaticus in CZE using baesyan approach to enable updates
++ generalization of used technique

+## Content

+- [] Structured Data counts per point of water rail in Cze
+- [] Script investigating the relationship of rail to environment
+- [] Script modelling the numbers of rail based on
+- [] Description of reusing presented approach for other species data